FREQUENTLY ASKED QUESTIONS

 WHAT HAPPENS IF I DIE?

 It is understood that under current rules, Shares may qualify for relief for inheritance tax purposes, however Members should seek their own advice if this point is important to them.
+The Personal Representative or Executor should contact Energy4All to discuss what the options are with transferring the Shares.

 WHAT ARE THE ENVIRONMENTAL BENEFITS?